 Battery technology continues to experience massive growth and innovation that is driven by the electrification of everything.
 Some of the biggest challenges faced in this industry are designing batteries with higher energy and power density, reducing charge times, extending battery lifetimes, and reducing the cost and environmental impact of manufacturing.

-Nanoscience Instruments provides six distinct solutions to scientists involved in battery research:
+Nanoscience Instruments provides seven distinct solutions to scientists involved in battery research:

-- Characterize thousands of individual particles with automated SEM and EDS analysis
+- Characterize surfaces and individual particles with automated SEM and EDS

 - Monitor SEI formation in situ by pairing electrochemistry with a quartz crystal microbalance